 When starting a new design, it’s easy to leave the PCB design guidelines as an afterthought as you spend most of your time focusing on your circuit design and component selections.
 But at the end of the day, not providing ample time and focused effort on your PCB design can lead to a design that translates poorly from the digital domain to physical reality, and could ultimately become troublesome for your manufacturer to fabricate.
 So what’s the key for designing a board that’s realistic on paper and in physical form?
 Let’s explore the top 5 PCB design guidelines that you need to know to design your next manufacturable, functional and reliable PCB.

 #1 - Fine-Tuning Your Component Placement

-While a general guideline exists to place components in a basic order of connectors, power circuits, precision circuits, critical circuits, etc…, there are also several specific guidelines to keep in mind, including:
+While a general guideline exists to place components in a basic order of connectors, types of printed circuit boards, power circuits, precision circuits, critical circuits, etc…, there are also several specific guidelines to keep in mind, including:

 Orientation.
 Be sure to orient similar components in the same direction as this will help with an efficient and error-free soldering process.